Need to Clone a Hard Drive to SSD in Windows 10?

 If you still get boot issues, you may refer to this page: cloned hard drive won’t boot in Windows 10 to get more help.

-With its user-friendly interface, cloning a hard drive in Windows 10 with free software - AOMEI Backupper Standard Edition could be easier.
-You just need to follow the above steps and click the corresponding buttons.
-If you need to clone a hard drive in your Windows Server, you can try its sister software: AOMEI Backupper Server Edition.
+With its user-friendly interface, cloning hard drive in Windows 10 with free software - AOMEI Backupper Standard Edition is much easier.
+You just need to follow the above steps with a few clicks to make an exact copy of Windows 10 hard drive.